Hague Inspires Reeves' Budget Response

-Labour’s line that is most being played on news bulletins post-budget is her line “It all seems like fun and games until you walk away and find that your purse has been lifted”.
-While it’s a catchy line, it’s far from original.
-Back in 1999, master of the dispatch box William Hague stood to oppose Brown’s budget with an almost identical line of attack:
+Labour’s line that is most being played on news bulletins post-budget is Rachel Reeves’ “It all seems like fun and games until you walk away and find that your purse has been lifted”.
+While it might be catchy, it’s far from original.
+Back in 1999, master of the despatch box William Hague stood to oppose Brown’s budget with an almost identical line of attack:

 “He’s the man you meet in the pub who says ‘lend us a fiver and I’ll buy you a drink’.
 He is the pickpocket chancellor who shakes your hand with a smile after he has stealthily removed your wallet”

-Guido thought Labour are trying to persuade us they no longer had a problem with uncontrolled borrowing…
+Guido thought Labour were trying to persuade us they no longer had a problem with uncontrolled borrowing…